unistra/pydiploy/README.rst

         fab prod set_down --set maintenance_title='Webapp is down !',maintenance_text='Time for maintenance, please come back later'

-    - If you want to permanent change the default maintenance page you could set an env var in fabfile :
+    - If you want to permanently change the default maintenance page you could set env vars in fabfile :

       .. code-block:: python
           :emphasize-lines: 3,4